 Types of Webbing

-The more "classic" style 2-inch kits, like the Gibbon ClassicLine and the Slackers Classic Series Kit, have some of the stiffest webbing out there.
-This minimizes stretch and its ability to sway, thus making it easier for someone to walk on it.
-In comparison, the lines designated as trick lines, such as the VooDoo Fearless and Slackline Industries Trick Line, have a thinner, coarser feeling webbing that acts more like a trampoline.
+The more "classic" style two-inch kits, like the Slackline Industries Base line and the Gibbon Classic Line XL, have some of the stiffest webbing in our test.
+Minimizing stretch limits its ability to sway, which makes it easier for a first-timer to learn to walk on it.
+It also makes tightening the longer lengths possible.
+In comparison, the lines designated as trick-lines, such as the Slackline Industries Trick Line and Aggro Line, have thin, stretchy webbing that acts more like a trampoline.
 This lets slackers get big air and perform aerial maneuvers on the line when it's adequately tensioned.

 Types of Tensioning Systems